tagn/knowledge-vault/TTRPG/Drakkenheim/Locations/Emberwood Village.md

 ---
 ### Skull *and* Sword
 Tavern that is quite roudy compared to the rest.
 Very cheap to drink.
-Seems to be "run" by members of the Queen's Men.
+Seems to be "run" by members of the [[Queen's Men]].
 #### NPCs
-- Blackjack Mel - Member of the Queen's Men.
+- [[Blackjack Mel]] - Member of the [[Queen's Men]].
 Seems to run the place.
-Offered Keth a job.
+Offered [[Keth Darklighter]] a job.
 #### Notes
 - Don't order the Dip

 ---
 ### Eventide Manor
 Creepy haunted seeming place at the front of the town.
-We're told by "Emma" that sometimes people see things moving inside of it at night.
+We're told by "[[Emma]]" that sometimes people see things moving inside of it at night.
 #### NPCs

 ---